KTH/devops-course/contributions/presentation/week4/whed-jsundma/README.md

 ## Description

-We plan on presenting a method for detecting anomalies or outliers in a data set, before the data is used to train AI models.
-It will be based on the [*k*-NN algorithm](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) and the purpose is to find data points that could be malformed or or otherwise unsuitable for its intended purpose.
-The algorithm could be based on previous known good data, making it part of an iterative life cycle.
+We plan on presenting two methods for data validation of a data set.
+One will be based on the [*k*-NN algorithm](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) and the other will use the tool [TensorFlow](https://www.tensorflow.org/tfx/guide/tfdv) for anomaly detection.
+The purpose of data validation is to remove data that is not suitable for its intended use case.

-The test should/could trigger each time new data or tuning data is added to the database as part of a CI pipeline.
+We will explain how the methods work and compare them in terms of performance and simplicity.

 **Relevance**

-This topic is relevant seeing as the data set has a big impact on model performance.
-If anomaly detection is implemented early in the process as part of AIOps, data outliers can be removed from the data set before it has a chance to affect model training.
-It should be easier to avoid merging data than to remove it, after a model has already been introduced to it, leading to more effective and automated data validation.
+Data validation is an important step in AIOps, to ensure high-quality data.
+Failing to detect data anomalies could have a large negative impact on model performance.
+It is easier to prevent tainting an AI model with bad data, than to remove it after it has already been integrated with the model.